Updated content on July 14, 2023.

 For healthcare workers, this increase in telemedicine use can also lead to more employment opportunities for those who aim to work in telehealth.

 The focus on following cleaning and sanitation procedures has increased since word of the COVID-19 pandemic started circulating.
 This is especially true for medical facilities where controlling infectious diseases like COVID-19 is crucial.
 Since the height of the pandemic, cleanliness guidelines are still in place for healthcare workers to follow and are likely here to stay.
 As an essential healthcare worker, it is vital to understand the importance of following these procedures to ensure you and your patients are safe and help stop the spread of germs.

 The CDC recommends that high-touch surfaces in community buildings be disinfected at least once per day, but each medical facility will have its own regulations for cleaning.
 Along with cleaning high-touch surfaces, it is important to follow proper hand-washing techniques, especially while working in a healthcare setting.
 For a step-by-step demonstration of proper hand-washing, check out this video by WVJC!

 Even before the COVID-19 pandemic, a shortage of qualified healthcare professionals has risen.
 Factors such as the aging baby boomer population needing additional medical care, the aging, and retiring workforce, and the growth of telemedicine have all contributed to the need for essential healthcare workers.

-Phlebotomists are one example of this growing need for healthcare professionals.
-According to the Bureau of Labor Statistics, the projected growth rate for phlebotomists from 2020 to 2030 is 22%, with an estimated 19,500 job openings for phlebotomists every year in the United States.
+Phlebotomy technicians are one example of the growing need for healthcare professionals.
+According to the Bureau of Labor Statistics, it is estimated that the growth rate for phlebotomists from 2020 to 2030 is 22%, with an estimated 19,500 job openings for qualified phlebotomists every year across the country.